 Ashley studied at the Georgia Institue of Technology and the Institut d’Etudes Politiques de Paris; graduating with a Bachelor of Science in International Affairs and a minor in economics.
 Currently she is working towards a Master’s Degree in Health and Medical Policy at George Mason University.
 Ashley lives in Alexandria, VA.

 Want to connect with Ashley directly?
 E-mail her at AshleyCook@FoodDirectionsDC.com

 Ellen Swary joined Food Directions in May 2013 as a summer intern.
 Ellen is a senior at Miami University where she is seeking a degree in Nutrition and Dietetics.
 After graduation, Ellen plans to accept a Dietetic Internship and sit for her exam to become a Registered Dietitian.

 Ellen is a member of the Academy of Nutrition & Dietetics (AND) and leads Miami University’s Student Academy of Nutrition and Dietetics as Treasurer and Student Academy Liaison.
 On-campus, Ellen facilitates nutrition programs for collegiate athletes as well as in local public schools and community resource centers.
 Ellen also has prior experience working for a sustainable and organic café in her hometown of Cincinnati, Ohio.

-Ellen assists the Food Directions team by incorporating her knowledge of nutrition science, environment, trends, and federal guidance into client counsel.
-She also manages Food Directions state monitoring efforts.
+In 2014 Ellen was promoted to Policy and Regulatory Specialist where she assists the Food Directions team by incorporating her knowledge of nutrition science, environment, trends, and federal guidance into client counsel.
+She also manages the FD 50- the company’s state monitoring report.
 Ellen currently works remotely from her college campus located in Oxford, OH.

 Want to connect with Ellen directly?
 E-mail her at: EllenSwary@FoodDirectionsDC.com.